Dmongue1/CMSC-471-Project-1/README.md

 - Add details to the text
   * playGame() now also prints section showing algos and skill used by both players (after randomization if specified) to the console at the start and end of game
+  * For use in games with random algos and depths

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.